avinash-collab/Techplement/README.md

 cd ../client
 npm install

 # Navigate to the server directory
 cd server
 # Start the server
 npm start
 http://localhost:3000 to view the Quote of the Day App.

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+Fork the repository
+Create a new branch (git checkout -b feature)
+Make your changes
+Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature)
+Create a new Pull Request